 You can also sell the toys at garage sales, on Facebook garage sale groups, and apps like Letgo.
 Some toys, like Legos, Hot Wheels, and Barbies actually hold their value quite well.
 But be honest about the condition of the toys, so people know what they’re getting.

 Have you found a good option for recycling toys?
-Share your knowledge with the community in the Earthling Forum.
+Share your knowledge.